arqalite/fire-king-guide/src/combos/ulcanix/sacred/4-princess-arvata.md

     - CL1: Activate Sacred: Special Summon it from the GY.
     - CL2: Activate Ulcanix: Special Summon [_Fire King High Avatar Garunix_] from your Deck.
 8. Activate Sacred again: destroy [_Fire King High Avatar Kirin_] in your Deck.
-9. Activate High Kirin: Special Summon [_Fire King Avatar Arvata_] from your hand.
+9. Activate High Kirin: Special Summon Arvata from your hand.
 10. Link Summon [_Salamangreat Sunlight Wolf_] using High Garunix and Sacred.
 11. Link Summon [_Relinquished Anima_] using Ponix, under Sunlight Wolf's link.
 12. Activate Sunlight Wolf: add High Kirin from the GY to your hand.